-- a) Disclosure of information sections 16 and 189 of the Act - b) Organisation rights chapter III part A of the Act - c) Agency shop disputes section 25 of the Act - d) Closed shop disputes section 26 of the Act - e) Interpretation or application of collective bargaining provisions section 63(1) of the Act - f) Picketing disputes section 69 of the Act - g) Workplace forum disputes section 86 and 94 of the Act
+a) Disclosure of information sections 16 and 189 of the Act

+b) Organisation rights - chapter III part A of the Act

+c) Agency shop disputes - section 25 of the Act

+d) Closed shop disputes - section 26 of the Act

+e) Interpretation of application of collective bargaining provisions - section 63(1) of the Act g) Workplace forum disputes - section 86 and 94 of the Act

+Picketing disputes - section 69 of the Act

-- (e) If a party does not agree with the decision of the Council with regard to the exclusion, or inclusion, of an item on the agenda of the Council, that party may refer the matter to the Dispute Resolution Committee established in terms of section 38(1) of the Act. - (f) At the first meeting of the Council, the Council must try to agree on a negotiation process which may include the following issues: - (i) the submission of counter proposals; - (ii) the establishment of a negotiation committee; - (iii) the appointment of a conciliator, if necessary, to facilitate the negotiations and chair the meetings; and - (iv) the time table for negotiations. - (g) In the event of the Council not agreeing a negotiating procedure, the parties must, within two days, commence negotiations in the Council. - (h) If the parties do not conclude a collective agreement by the expiry of 30 days after the matter was first included on the agenda of the Council, which period may be extended by agreement between the parties to the dispute, any party may declare a dispute. - (i) Subject to sub-clause 14(1)(f), if a dispute is declared by any one of the parties the General Secretary must appoint a conciliator and convene a dispute meeting which the conciliator must conciliate.
-If the dispute is not settled at that meeting, the conciliator must try to get agreement on: - further conciliation meetings to settle the dispute; - the referral of the dispute to voluntary arbitration; and - (iii) if the dispute must be referred to arbitration, the appointment of the arbitrator. - (j) If no collective agreement exists the conciliator must try to get agreement on: - (i) rules about the conduct of a strike or lockout, if applicable; and - (ii) picket rutes, if applicable. - (k) If the dispute is not settled, the parties to the dispute may exercise their rights in terms of the Act. - (I) At least seven days notice must be given by any one of the parties to the Council in the case of a lawful strike or lockout.
+- (c) The Chairperson of the Council must call a meeting of the Executive Committee, within 10 days of the General Secretary receiving the proposals. - (d) The Executive Committee must set the agenda for the next meeting of the Council.
+Should the Executive Committee be of the view that some of the issues submitted to the Council should not be included on the agenda the matter will be referred to the Council for a decision.
+The Council will decide whether these issues must be included on the agenda, or whether to refer them to the relevant forum. - (e) If a party does not agree with the decision of the Council with regard to the exclusion, or inclusion, of an item on the agenda of the Council, that party may refer the matter to the Dispute Resolution Committee established in terms of section 38(1) of the Act. - (f) At the first meeting of the Council, the Council must try to agree on a negotiation process which may include the following issues: - the submission of counter proposals; - (ii) the establishment of a negotiation committee; - (iii) the appointment of a conciliator, if necessary, to facilitate the negotiations and chair the meetings; and - (iv) the time table for negotiations. - (g) In the event of the Council not agreeing on a negotiating procedure, the parties must, within two days, commence negotiations in the Council. - (h) If the parties do not conclude a collective agreement by the expiry of 30 days after the matter was first included on the agenda of the Council, which period may be extended by agreement between the parties to the dispute, any party may declare a dispute. - (i) Subject to clause 14(1)(f) above, if any one of the parties declares a dispute the General Secretary must appoint a conciliator and convene a dispute meeting which the conciliator must conciliate.
+If the dispute is not settled at that meeting, the conciliator must try to get agreement on: - further conciliation meetings to settle the dispute; - (ii) the referral of the dispute to voluntary arbitration; and - (iii) if the dispute must be referred to arbitration, the appointment of the arbitrator. - (j) If no collective agreement exists the conciliator must try to get agreement ort;